tmtxt/tmtxt.github.com/_posts/2014-03-26-using-javascript-es6-in-es5-supported-platforms-with-regenerator.md

 ---
 {% include JB/setup %}

-One of the most important feature introduced in Javascript ES6 is [Generator function](http://jlongster.com/2012/10/05/javascript-yield.html), which provides the ability to suspends the execution of a function.
+One of the most important feature introduced in Javascript ES6 is the [Generator function](http://jlongster.com/2012/10/05/javascript-yield.html), which provides the ability to suspend the execution of a function.
 However, not all browsers and platforms support generator right now.
 Earlier versions of Firefox either had ES6 generators turned off, or supported only old style generators.
 On Chrome 28, you have to turn on an experimental flag named **Enable Experimental JavaScript**.
 Node.js haven't got generator support until version 0.11.2 and you have to run it with `--harmony` flag.

-You have another option that is to compile the javascript file using ES6 to ES5 compiler [Regenerator](http://facebook.github.io/regenerator/) (Google also has their own compiler called [Traceur](https://github.com/google/traceur-compiler)).
+You have another option that is to compile the javascript files using [Regenerator](http://facebook.github.io/regenerator/), an ES6 to ES5 Javascript compiler (Google also has their own compiler called [Traceur](https://github.com/google/traceur-compiler)).
 Regenerator is available on npm